Short-term (by June 2024)

 8 January, 2025: Three-month project report summitted to Jobs Queensland.

-January 2025: CHDC, CLA, Infinitum, and Jobs Queensland came together to discuss the ‘Enhancing Early Childhood Education and Care’ project progress.
+January 2025: CHDC, CLA, Infinitum, and Jobs Queensland came together to discuss the Enhancing Early Childhood Education and Care (EECEC) project progress.
+A page dedicated to the EECEC was created on the CHDC page and continues to be regularly updated.
+See EECEC page.

 28 January, 2025: Contact with all RTOs delivering Cert III in Early Childhood Education and Care across Australia begins so the landscape of registered training organisations offering ECEC qualifications in the Central Highlands is transparent to project stakeholders.
 Feedback was obtained and a gap analysis will be conducted.